rafaeltorok/MongoDB-GPUs/README.md

 ## About
 A Node.js + Express + Apollo GraphQL backend that serves a built React frontend and connects to MongoDB Atlas using environment variables.
 The Docker image was pushed to a public Docker Hub repository and deployed as a single Web Service on Render.
+The Render deployment is triggered automatically on GitHub push.

 **Render Web Service link:** https://mongodb-gpus.onrender.com